plugdata-team/plugdata/Resources/Documentation/ELSE/bpbank~.md

 - name: -amp <list>
   description: sets list of amplitudes for all filters
 - name: -q <list>
-  description: sets list of resonsance (Q) for all filters
+  description: sets list of resonance (Q) for all filters
 - name: -ramp <list>
   description: sets list of ramp time for all filters
 - name: -rampall <float>